umee-network/umee/docs/architecture/ADR-005-liquidation.md

 ## Detailed Design

 A function `IsLiquidationEligible(borrowerAddr)` can be created to determine if a borrower is currently exceeding their borrow limit.
-Any liquidation attempt against a borrower not over their limit should fail.
+Any liquidation attempt against a borrower not over their limit will fail.

-A borrower's total borrower value (expressed in USD) can be computed from their total borrowed tokens and a price oracle.
+A borrower's total borrowed value (expressed in USD) can be computed from their total borrowed tokens and the `x/oracle` price oracle module.

-Their borrow limit is calculated similarly using borrower uToken balances, borrower collateral settings, current uToken exchange rates, and token collateral weights.
+Their borrow limit is calculated similarly using the borrower's uToken balance, their collateral settings, current uToken exchange rates, and token collateral weights.

-### Basic Message Type
+### Message Types

 To implement the liquidation functionality of the Asset Facility, one message type is required: